Electrostatics/apbs/docs/using/input/old/elec/fgcent.rst

 where a user can specify **either**

 ``mol {id}``
-  Center the grid on molecule with integer ID id; as assigned in the READ section (see :ref:`read`) of the input file.
+  Center the grid on molecule with integer ID id; as assigned in the READ section (see :ref:`read_old_input`) of the input file.
   Molecule IDs are assigned in the order they are read, starting at 1.

 **or** the user can specify